 ISO 26262 does not address the nominal performance of E/E systems, even if dedicated functional performance standards exist for these systems (e.g. active and passive safety systems, brake systems, Adaptive Cruise Control).

-This part of ISO 26262 specifies the requirements for functional safety management for automotive applications, including the following:
+This part of ISO 26262 specifies the requirements for the concept phase for automotive applications, including the following: